WalshyDev/personal-site/content/pages/blog/21_03_16-mc-new-text-filtering.md

 - POST `/v1/join`
 - POST `/v1/leave`

 If you return a 204 it will set the response as an empty JSON and use the default values.
-These currenly are:
+These currently are:

 - `response` → `false`
 - `hashed` → `null`